-What Is Medication Maintenance Therapy?
+What Is MMT?

-How Does Medication Maintenance Therapy Work?
+How Does Medication Assisted Therapy Work?

 This program works just the way it sounds like it does: by maintaining patients on a medication and providing them with additional treatment options for a safe, well-rounded recovery.

 - Methadone is an opioid agonist that is much stronger than buprenorphine.
-Though it has a higher potential for abuse, it is still used often by patients who need higher doses for stronger dependencies.
+Though it has a higher potential for abuse, it is still used by patients who need higher doses for stronger dependencies.

 Call now to find recovery programs that offer medication maintenance therapy!

-Medication maintenance is not just medication.
+Medical maintenance is not just medication.

 When Should Medication Maintenance Therapy Start?

-How Long Does Medication Maintenance Therapy Last?
+How Long Does Medical Maintenance Last?

-Where Can I Find Medication Maintenance Therapy?
+Where Can I Find Medication Assisted Therapy?